alinush/alinush.github.io/_posts/2025-08-08-confidential-assets-on-aptos.md

 We chose 16-bit chunks to ensure that the max pending balance chunks never exceed $2^{32}$ after around $2^{16}$ incoming transfers.
 This, in turn, ensures fast decryption times.

+Why so many incoming transfers?
+There could be use cases, such as payment processors, where seamlessly receiving many transfers is necessary.

 ## Resources

  - [aptos.dev docs](https://aptos.dev/build/smart-contracts/confidential-asset)